nkavya00/recipes-and-cuisines-analysis/README.md

 # Analyzing Recipes and Cuisines
 #### Analysis of cuisines and other factors from a large recipes dataset

 ## Introduction

 Cooking is not just a necessity but a universal language that bridges cultures and traditions.
+From haphazardly learning to make mac n' cheese as an underfunded college student to making large Thanksgiving dinners for the whole family, the art of cooking has always bound us all together.
 In the age of globalization, understanding the relationships between cuisines and recipe components (e.g., ingredients, preparation time, health considerations) can reveal fascinating insights into how food connects us all.
 This project explores a dataset of recipes to answer one central question:

 **"Can we predict the cuisine of a dish based on its ingredients and preparation details?"**